 Pre-nuptial and post-nuptial agreements revisited

-I refer you back to my blog posted on the 11th March 2010 regarding pre-nuptial and post-nuptial agreements where I promised to keep you up-to-date with the ruling of the Supreme Court when it took place.
+I refer you back to my article posted on the 11th March 2010 regarding pre-nuptial and post-nuptial agreements where I promised to keep you up-to-date with the ruling of the Supreme Court when it took place.

 Well, the Court has now made a landmark ruling by upholding a pre-nuptial agreement not recognised by British law.
 The ex-husband involved in the case has had his divorce settlement significantly reduced after the court upheld the pre-nup and the ruling now falls in line with an agreement made under German law (relevant because his ex-wife is German), that he would not make a claim on his wife’s £100 million fortune in the event of a split.